AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/pr-review-and-merge/respond-to-review.md

 1. Make changes, commit, and push as you normally would.
 Any changes you push to the branch with an open PR will automatically be reflected in the PR.
+    - When committing changes in response to review, the smaller the better!
+    Review will go more smoothly if each commit addresses only one review comment.

 ## Re-requesting review